 Mostly French, Williams Street

-“I love French everything – food, furniture, antiques,” says Mostly French’s Helen Warrender, who travels to France once each year with life partner and business partner Duffy Hudson to find unique items not available in the U.S. “Mostly anything to do with food: cookbooks, French copper, cooking utensils.
+“I love French everything – food, furniture, antiques,” says Mostly French’s Helen Warrender, who travels to France once each year with life and business partner Duffy Hudson to find unique items not available in the U.S. “Mostly anything to do with food: cookbooks, French copper, cooking utensils.
 My partner says anything that’s shiny.”
 At Mostly French, Warrender adds, the furniture is true antique, not reproductions and not mid-century.
 Warrender’s memories of antiquing go back to when she was a child and would visit thrift shops and what she’d call “junk stores” with her mom.
 After a career at Brach’s Confections, she opened a booth at Southside Antiques, then rented a space at East Main Street and Central Avenue near Griffin’s Footlong Hot Dogs.
-When Southside Antiques moved to its new location on Broad Street, Warrender says relocating Mostly French to the newly vacant space on Williams Street was like “coming home.”
+When Southside Antiques moved to its current location, Warrender says relocating Mostly French to the newly vacant space on Williams Street was like “coming home.”
 The renovated space neighbors gift and home decor shop Chrysalis, and an interior door between the two allows customers to move from one space to the next.

-The Refindery on McCallie, McCallie Avenue
+The Refindery, McCallie Avenue

 One of the draws of antiques is that they are often better made than modern items.
 “They have that long-lasting durability,” says Carol Ellis, owner of The Refindery.
 “And it’s also about repurposing and reusing things, which is earth-friendly.”
 Located at the corner of McCallie Avenue and Holtzclaw Avenue in downtown Chattanooga, The Refindery specializes in architectural elements.
 But with approximately 45 vendors on-site, you’ll also find furniture, signage, glassware, art, mirrors, telephones, frames, china, figurines, suitcases, lighting, and more.
 “We sell a lot of doors and windows and stained glass, when we have it.
 And we just have a variety, including a big record shop in the store.
 We’ve got a little bit for everybody.”
 Ellis says the location is a dream.
 The store sees college students looking to outfit apartments and dorm rooms; people who’d rather shop than sit in traffic on their way home from work; and others who have just visited Chattanooga National Cemetery, Warner Park, or the medical facility across the street.